 Highlights: The offered 40% subscription discounts are relevant for all Microsoft Dynamics on-premises customers/products that have an active AX enhancement plan or active Software Assurance.

-Microsoft Dynamics customers that currently are running e.g. Dynamics AX4.0 or Dynamics AX2009 will most likely need more assistance when it comes to mapping out how their operational costs (OpEx), whereas AX2012 customers will be more familiar with the subscription model.
+Microsoft Dynamics customers that currently are running legacy solutions e.g. Dynamics AX4.0 or Dynamics AX2009 will most likely need more assistance when it comes to mapping out how their operational costs (OpEx), whereas AX2012 customers will be more familiar with the subscription model.

 When your business is operating in the Microsoft cloud, every user needs a unique subscription (Dynamics 365 Finance, Team Member, Activity etc.) assigned to them, in order to be compliant.

-Below is a graphic indicating some of the fundamentals around who is eligible, Microsoft agreements types that are in play etc.:
+Below is a graphic indicating some of the fundamentals around who is eligible, Microsoft agreements types that are in play etc:

 Most Microsoft on-premises product SKU’s has multiple product capabilities included.
 This means that if you, for example, currently have a Microsoft Dynamics CRM on-premises SKU, you would have functionalities within Customer Service, Sales and Field Service included.
 When you transition into Microsoft’s new subscription model, you would have individual SKU’s for those products as shown in the graphics below.

 Most Microsoft Dynamics AX subscriptions contain Supply Chain, Retail, HR, Project and Finance capabilities.
-That will also be split out to individual SKU’s e.g. Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Dynamics 365 Commerce (renamed from Retail), Dynamics 365 Human Resources (Basic HR capabilities in available within your Dynamics 365 Finance SKU’s) and Dynamics 365 Project Operation (Microsoft announced that in 2024 Project Management Accounting PMA and Expense Management will fall under D365 Project Operation) learn more about the Dynamics 365 Project Operations announcement here.
+That will also be split out to individual SKU’s e.g. Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Dynamics 365 Commerce (renamed from Retail), Dynamics 365 Human Resources (Basic HR capabilities in available within your Dynamics 365 Finance SKU’s) and Dynamics 365 Project Operations (Microsoft announced that in 2024 Project Management Accounting PMA and Expense Management will fall under D365 Project Operations) learn more about the Dynamics 365 Project Operations announcement here.

 If a single user needs access to multiple applications, you will have to license them with a base subscription and then an attach subscription.